 Or if someone would like to download files, they would need to pay a subscription fee to temporarily use a cloud storage service to even access them!

 Why in the world would I ever want to pay a fee if I simply wanted one thing?!

-On top of that, if you stumble upon a fishy link that might lead (or lean away) to the download link, but have to pass through multiple redirections.
+On top of that, you could stumble upon a fishy link that might lead (or lean away) to the download link, but have to pass through endless websites.

 That probably sounds very familiar, especially if you’ve been using the web for quite some time.

 But man, I just want a simple video.
 Why would Google suggest me this information?

 It’s because information online about the software can sometimes (if not most of the time) be polluted with wishy-washy methods that expire quickly.

 If only there was an Evergreen technique that could be applied across any website…

 How was the technique born?

 Once I started to look at coding forums, now I began to have a better understanding of where files are located.